Same-sex marriage (SSM) in New Jersey via the state courts

 LGBT refers to lesbians, gays, bisexuals, and transsexuals

 Back in 2006, the state Supreme Court ruled that same-sex couples must have access to the same rights and privileges as are routinely given to married opposite-sex couples.
-In response, the legislature later created a system of civil unions.
+In response, the legislature later created a system of civil unions which theoretically give same-sex registered couples the same state protections and benefits routinely given to opposite-sex married couples.
+Same-sex couples in civil unions were ineligible at the time for any of the 1,138 federal benefits and protections.
+Even if they were permitted to marry by the state, they would remain ineligible because of the federal Defense of Marriage Act (DOMA).

 "We are one of those victims of this failed experiment.
 We‚re doing this because I don‚t want any other couple to have to go through this."

-On NOV-04, Superior Court Assignment Judge Linda Feinberg ruled that the seven same-sex couple plaintiffs do not have a fundamental right to marry under state law.
-However, they can proceed with their case in an attempt to prove that the state's civil union law does not give them benefits equal to those enjoyed by opposite-sex married couples.
+On 2011-NOV-04, Superior Court Assignment Judge Linda Feinberg ruled that the same-sex couple plaintiffs do not have a fundamental right to marry under state law.
+However, they can proceed with their case in an attempt to prove that the state's civil union law does not give them state benefits equal to those enjoyed by opposite-sex married couples.

 She rejected the testimony of Assistant Attorney General Robert Lougy who sought to have the case dismissed.
 He had argued that the civil union system was working well.
 If some same-sex couples had personal problems with hospitals and employers, they could simply claim that the latter were violating the law.
 He argued: